 For a card without an annual fee, the Chase Ink Business Cash is a great card with its high sign-up bonus and unique bonus categories like 5X on office supplies stores and cell phone plans.

 In this article, I’m going to break down the Chase Ink Business Cash and take a look at all of the value that this card has to offer and go over the benefits like $500 cash back sign-up bonus, bonus spending, insurance perks, and a few others.

-The standard sign-up bonus for the Chase Ink Cash is $500 bonus cash back after you spend $3,000 on purchases in the first 3 months from account opening.
-That would be equal to 50,000 Chase Ultimate Rewards Points if you have a premium Ultimate Rewards earning card.
+The standard sign-up bonus for the Chase Ink Cash was $500 bonus cash back after you spend $3,000 on purchases in the first 3 months from account opening.
+However, higher offers are available at times like $750 after you spend $7,500 on purchases in the first 3 months.

 What can you do with $500 cash back or 50,000 points?